Locally Employed Doctors (LEDs) – pay and work in England 2024/2025

 Locally employed doctors (LEDs) play an instrumental role delivering healthcare within the NHS.
 Yet these doctors can often face difficulty receiving what they are due from their employers.

 Employed under various titles (such as Trust Grade, Clinical Fellow, Trust Doctor etc), LEDs are not provided with national contracts but instead given local variations of such contracts.
-These terms and conditions can vary significantly from those of their SAS and junior doctor colleagues.
+These terms and conditions can vary significantly from those of their SAS and resident doctor colleagues.
 This can both undermine the working conditions of LEDs, and cause confusion regarding what they are expected to do.

-Given the recent announcements on pay, is imperative that LEDs understand what they are owed and that they receive this.
+Given the recent announcements on pay, it is imperative that LEDs understand what they are owed and that they receive this.

 Considering the current state of the NHS – the workforce shortages, the backlog, and the potential for extended industrial action – it is important that LEDs are not devalued and used as an inexpensive way to plug up gaps created by systemic issues or strikes.